ucsb-cs148-f21/project-t09-studygroup/team/sprint04/lec16.md

 Lead + Scribe: Jennice Xu

 Existing issues to fix:
 1. We need a signout button.
+(The button should signout automatically and refresh)
 2. When we create a chatroom, the current roomname is "Myself," and we need to change that to corresponding coursename.
 3. We should allow the user to change the chatroom name.
 4. We cannot invite users or leave the chatroom.